 The bridge was still under construction.
 If the job had gone smoothly, it would have been ready for use next year.
 Something, obviously, went wrong.

-Some news outlets made headlines of safety violations that meant fines at least one of the companies involved.
+Some news outlets made headlines of safety violations that meant fines for at least one of the companies involved.
 I don’t know what the implication was supposed to be.
 A history of careless or deliberately sub-spec work, maybe.
 What the facts are, I have no idea.

 Implied ‘shoddy construction’ struck a chord with me.
-The town I grew up in badly-broken sidewalks for years after what I assume was the lowest bidder’s work got used.
+The town I grew up in had badly-broken sidewalks for years after what I assume was the lowest bidder’s work got used.

 The town’s specs for sidewalks said how deep the concrete should be.
 The new sidewalks were, in fact, that deep.
 And they were made of the right sort of concrete.
 After the job was done, we learned that inspectors had carefully measured depths of the forms: at the edges.